CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/old_fashioned_chocolate_fudge.md

 Lower heat to medium-low and cook approximately 30 more minutes.

-Target temperature is 234 F.
+Target temperature is 250 F.

-Remove from heat and add butter and vanilla.Carefully transfer to a stand mixer bowl.
+Remove from heat and add butter and vanilla.

+Carefully transfer to a stand mixer bowl.

 Contents will be very hot, so be careful.